 The San Jose Creek WRP, a POTW, supplies the tertiary treated effluent water to the GRIP-AWTF.
-The GRIP-AWTF further treats this influent water using an advanced treatment system (i.e., ultrafiltration, and reverse osmosis, ultraviolet advanced oxidation, chlorination and dechlorination).
+The GRIP-AWTF further treats this influent water using an advanced treatment system (i.e., ultrafiltration and reverse osmosis).
 Since the GRIP-AWTF is connected to the overall POTW treatment system and the origin of waste that will be treated by GRIP-AWTF comes from a POTW, the technology-based regulation is applicable to the GRIP-AWTF.